JANUARY

 World Down Syndrome Day (A/RES/66/149)

 World Down Syndrome Day is celebrated annually on March 21st to raise awareness about Down syndrome and to promote the rights, inclusion, and well-being of people with Down syndrome.
-The day was established by the United Nations General Assembly in 2011 through resolution A/RES/66/149, which recognized the significant impact that people with Down syndrome can have on society when they are given the opportunity to participate fully and equally.
+The United Nations General Assembly established the day in 2011 through resolution A/RES/66/149, which recognized the significant impact that people with Down syndrome can have on society when they are given the opportunity to participate fully and equally.

 International Day of Forests (A/RES/67/200)